 It wasn’t long before the mattress became one of my must-keep items whenever I moved, whether I was packing and moving across town or full-on across the country.
 Who ever would have thought that moving a mattress would be such a priority?
-Anyone who’s ever cherished a good night’s sleep, believes a great mattress is a worthy investment, or doesn’t have the extra budget for a brand new bed — that’s who.
+Anyone who’s ever cherished a good night’s sleep (ergo, your health), believes a great mattress is a worthy investment, or doesn’t have the extra budget for a brand new bed — that’s who.

 Real talk: it’s likely not worth the hassle to move every single mattress you’ll ever own, but if you find yourself with a mattress that’s a keeper, here are our best tips on moving and storing a mattress — all while keeping it in stellar, sleep-worthy condition.

 A step-by-step guide to moving a mattress

 Follow these eight steps on how to move a mattress easily, quickly, safely, and successfully.

 Step 1: Measure your mattress.